tidiane-camaret/tidiane-camaret.github.io/_posts/2021-03-23-computer-vision-project-image-searcher-en.markdown

 First, we need a set of images to search on.
 If we want to use the Instagram platform, we need a way to browse the site and retrieve content.

-Instagram does not offer an interface to upload multiple photos at once.
-At first glance, the only solution to build up a bank of images would therefore be to browse the profiles and download them manually one by one.
+Instagram does not offer an interface to download multiple photos at once.
+At first glance, the only solution to build up a dataset of images would therefore be to browse the profiles and download them manually one by one.

-Fortunately, there are programs that allow you to **'scraper'** Instagram, that is to say, to automatically browse the site in order to retrieve the data that interests you.
+Fortunately, there are programs that allow you to **'scrape'** Instagram, that is to say, to automatically browse the site in order to retrieve the data that interests you.

 One of these programs, coded in python by [arc298](https://github.com/arc298/) and named [instagram-scraper](https://github.com/arc298/instagram-scraper), allows us to download all the photos of a profile.
 We will try this on an instagram profile with a large number of various images: the **NatGeoTravel** account of the National Geographic channel.